 The phase of my adventure via Oklahoma’s rutty purple landscape brought me to a much happier location.

 I’ve heard Oklahoma has more important than three hundred species of grass.
 I spotted some.
-If simplest I become an agrostologist, I may want to have counted the varietals.
-But, instead, I tried to consume something, tried to lift the tempo, gawked on the prairie houses and the birds of prey, watched for roadside puppies, and contemplated joining the following big group that came via.
+If I become an agrostologist, I may want to have counted the varietals.
+But, instead, I tried to consume something, lift the tempo, gawked on the prairie houses and the birds of prey, watched for roadside puppies, and contemplated joining the following big group that came via.

-But how ought to I make it domestic before dark at this tempo?
+But how ought I to make it domestic before dark at this tempo?
 Well, I couldn’t.